Non-reciprocal interactions between condensates in chemically active mixtures: Details on numerical simulations

-For numerical integration of the equations of motion, Eq.~\eqref{eq:eom}, we have to make a specific choice for free energy.
+For the numerical integration of the equations of motion, Eq.~\eqref{eq:eom}, we have to make a specific choice for free energy.
 We consider

 which yields $A_a(c = 0) = A_0$ and $ \partial_c \sigma_a(0) = \alpha_a$.
-This particular choice of the Ginzburg-Landau type potential and function $A_a(c)$ is for convenience, but different choices would lead to the same phenomenology (as long as the system is in the linear response of the dependence of the surface tension on the chemical concentration).
-For the simulations, we set $K = 1$, $M_a =1$, $D_c =1$, $-r_1 = r_2 =1$, and $A_0 = 256$.
+This particular choice of the Ginzburg-Landau type potential and function $A_a(c)$ is for convenience, but different choices would lead to the same phenomenology (so long as the system is in the linear response regime for the dependence of the surface tension in the chemical concentration).
+In simulations, we used $K = 1$, $M_a =1$, $D_c =1$, $-r_1 = r_2 =1$, and $A_0 = 256$.
 In the simulations for the phase diagrams, velocity, and position, we include a finite but negligible temperature $T = 10^{-5}$ for improved numerical stability.
 We furthermore set $c(\bm q=0) = 0$, as this improves stability without affecting the results.

 To classify the phases, we initialize two simulations in the configurations (I) and (III), and check if the final configurations are (I), (II), or (III).
 This gives us data-points such as $[\I,\III]\rightarrow [\I,\I]$, which indicate that both simulations evolve to the (I) configuration.
 This is thus classified as repulsive.
 The complete classification rules are as follows: $[\I,\III]\xrightarrow[]{\text{repulsive}} [\I,\I]$, $[\I,\III]\xrightarrow[]{\text{engulfed}} [\III,\III]$, $[\I,\III]\xrightarrow[]{\text{meta-stable}} [\I, \III]$, and $[\I,\III]\xrightarrow[]{\text{overlapping}} [\II, \II]$.